qslab-unipr/qsp-sun/README.md

 ## Functions & Methods
 - **qspParameters(unit_vector : np.ndarray, n : int):** takes the parameter vector corresponding to the desire quantum state (normalized) and the number of qubits of the input register, and returns a tuple containing all the $\alpha$ angles (phase shifts parameters), a list of global phases (derived from the construction of the matrices $\Lambda_n$) and the diagonal elements of the matrix associated to each matrix $\Lambda_n$.
 - **qspCircuit(N : int, M : int, alphas : list, ucg_0_angles : list):** takes the number of input and ancillary qubits and all the phase shifts found following the stages of Sun et al.'s algorithm, and returns the QSP circuit object.
+- **qspCircuitReduced(N : int, M : int, alphas : list, ucg_0_angle : float):** takes the number of input and ancillary qubits and all the phase shifts of the central $\Lambda$ found following the stages of Sun et al.'s algorithm, and returns the reduced QSP circuit object.
 - **lambdaCircuit(N : int, M : int, alphas : list):** takes the number of input and ancillary qubits for the desire operator $\Lambda_n$ and a list of the corresponding phase shifts, and returns the $\Lambda_n$ circuit object.
 - **lambdaTest(N : int, M : int, circuit : 'QuantumCircuit', lambda_diagonals : list):** takes the number of input and ancillary qubits for the desire operator $\Lambda_n$, the circuit associated to $\Lambda_n$ and the diagonal of the theoretical matrix associated to $\Lambda_n$, and print the comparison metrics between the theoretical matrix and the actual matrix associated to the circuit.
 #### Visualize the QSP circuit